Food Safety and Inspection Service, USDA.

 Start Amendment Part

-1. The authority citation for part 352 is revised to read as follows: End Amendment Part
+1. The authority citation for part 352 continues to read as follows: End Amendment Part

 Start Amendment Part